shogberg/SF6-MD/cammy.md

 **Dive Kick**
 - DiveKick confirm into 2MP
-	* M.Spiral Arrow or extend with drive rush cancel), must confirm dive kick is hitting near feet for this to work
+	* xx M.Spiral Arrow or extend with drive rush cancel), must confirm dive kick is hitting near feet for this to work
 - Divekick confirm into jab, jab xx M.Spiral Arrow
 	* divekick into jab, jab is safe on block at the waist or lower, must confirm spiral arrow